donmai-me/WannaCRI/README.md

 A working FFmpeg and FFprobe installation.
 On Windows, you can download official ffmpeg and ffprobe binaries and place them on your path.

-This project also heavily uses the [ffmpeg-python](https://pypi.org/project/ffmpeg-python) wrapper.
+This project heavily uses the [ffmpeg-python](https://pypi.org/project/ffmpeg-python) wrapper.
+And uses [python-json-logger](https://pypi.org/project/python-json-logger) for logging.

 # Usage